adamtow/promptkit/docs/English.md

 The first time PromptKit is called, it will speak the first question string.
 If a successful response is not given, it will speak the second question, followed by the third and fourth.
 If the user did not provide a successful response after the fourth, the function will return with a ❓ response.

-## type
-(Optional) Text
+## type (Optional) Text
 Specifies how the message will be interpreted and presented to the user.
 Valid values are:

-- **freeform** (default): For manual prompts, the message is displayed in an Ask For Input action dialogue.
+- **text** (default): For manual prompts, the message is displayed in an Ask For Input action dialogue.
 For handsfree prompts, the message is spoken to the user and Dictate Text Action is used to capture the user’s input.
 This type can be combined with the `choices` array to accept only certain responses.
 - **confirm**: Prompts the user for a Yes or No response.
 - **number**: Prompts the user to enter a number.
 Verifies that the user entered a valid number.
 - **list**: Prompts the user to choose from a list of choices.